coffee makers icon

 Cuisinart 14-Cup Coffee Maker

-This is one of the best drip coffee makers for families.
-Even at full price, we think it’s great value for money, so in the Big Spring Sale, it’s a steal.
+For families, the Cuisinart 14-cup coffee maker is a great option.
+Even at full price, we think it offers really good value for money, so in the Big Spring Sale, it’s a steal.

-The carafe holds an impressive 14 cups, but you can also brew as little as 1 cup if you just need a smaller batch.
+The carafe holds an impressive 14 cups, but you can also brew as little as 1 cup if you just need a quick hit.

 Bialetti Musa beside Bialetti Moka Express